vercel/next.js/docs/basic-features/data-fetching/get-server-side-props.md

 ## When should I use getServerSideProps

-You should use `getServerSideProps` only if you need to render a page whose data requires fetching at request time.
+You should use `getServerSideProps` only if you need to render a page whose data must be fetched at request time.
 This could be due to the nature of the data or properties of the request (such as `authorization` headers or geo location).
 Pages using `getServerSideProps` will be server side rendered at request time and only be cached if [cache-control headers are configured](/docs/going-to-production#caching).

 If you do not need to render the data during the request, then you should consider fetching data on the [client side](#fetching-data-on-the-client-side) or [`getStaticProps`](/docs/basic-features/data-fetching/get-static-props).